top of page

 Making your informed decision

-We use Laguna Dover slip, which we've tested to have near 0% absorption when fired to Cone 6.
+• We use Laguna Dover slip, tested to have near 0% absorption at Cone 6.